 In a similar manner, your cash flow projections also matter.
-They should show how your new product or whatever is the loan’s purpose brings income to your business.
-In the lender’s eyes, this forecast shows the manner in which you will spend their funds.
+They should show how your new product or whatever the loan's purpose brings income to your business.
+In the lender's eyes, this forecast shows the manner in which you will spend their funds.
 Moreover, it shows where loan payments will come from.

 While the first two criteria are particularly objective, this last one gives subjective decision-making into the mix.
 Showcase a positive character as you communicate and transact with your lender.
 This adds to your chances of getting loan approval.